alexmalyutindev/alexmalyutindev/PORTFOLIO.md

-# 🎮 Graphics & Rendering Developer Portfolio
+# 🎮 Graphics Developer Portfolio

-> **Real-time visual effects • Shaders • Global illumination • Unity URP • HLSL**

----

 ## 👋 About Me

 Welcome!
-I'm a graphics and rendering developer passionate about real-time visual effects, shaders, and global illumination techniques.
-This portfolio highlights my experiments and open-source projects in Unity URP, HLSL, and advanced rendering.
+I'm Alexandr, a **Graphics Programmer** passionate about real-time graphics.
+This portfolio showcases my experiments and open-source projects in **Unity URP**, **HLSL**, and advanced rendering techniques.

 I specialize in real-time rendering and visual effects, focusing on Unity's Universal Render Pipeline (URP) and shader programming in HLSL.
 I enjoy creating systems that push the boundaries of what can be achieved visually in interactive applications.

 ---